 The same is true of every other drug, but with cannabis, it is especially difficult to identify one’s ideal quantity, due to the variety of strains, the way you consume it, and the distribution of the active compounds in the buds.

 How you take it matters...
-From the healthiest to the most harmful ways to get ‘high’:
+From the healthiest to the most harmful way:

 This route of administration is the healthiest, but it can only be obtained with a medical prescription in countries where this is legal and sold.
 As such, it is barely used among recreational drug users, who for the most part are left with more calorific or carcinogenic alternatives.
 Sativex is the most widely-known spray.
 It contains high levels of both THC and CBD, and takes around 15 minutes to kick in.

 Vaping involves heating up cannabis to release THC and other cannabinoids.
 Vaping is, crucially, a cleaner alternative to combustion (i.e. smoking/inhaling).
-The heating process creates a temperature cool enough to avoid creating the toxins that appear before the burning point.
+The heating process creates a temperature cool enough to avoid creating the toxins that appear during combustion.
 Therefore, vaping is likely to reduce the coughing and throat irritation associated with smoking.
-It also doesn’t require any tobacco, and therefore may reduce tobacco addiction in cannabis users [Ref 3, 7, 8].
+It also doesn’t require any tobacco, and therefore may reduce tobacco addiction in cannabis users3,7,8.
 This may be the most expensive method of administration, because of the price of the vaporiser.
-However, vaporising could be a cost-effective method in the long term [Ref 8, 9].
+However, vaporising could be a cost-effective method in the long term8,9.

-Aside from the preparation, eating is probably the easiest and safest way to consume cannabis.
-But eating cannabis is not without dangers: new users anticipate similar timing and effects to when they are vaping/smoking/inhaling, but edibles take much longer (up to 2 hours) to kick in, and it’s tempting to re-dose before the high comes on.
-Be patient and wait for it: if the first dose wasn't strong enough, try a higher dose another day.
+Eating is probably the easiest and safest way to consume cannabis.
+However, eating cannabis is not without dangers: new users anticipate similar timing and effects to when they are vaping/smoking/inhaling, but the effects take much longer (up to 2 hours) when consuming edibles.
+Therefore, it’s tempting to re-dose before the high comes on.
+Be patient: if the first dose wasn't strong enough, try a higher dose another day.
 Re-dosing is the easiest way to overdose!
 People normally feel that edibles give them a “body high,” this is because the compounds in cannabis are slightly altered by the stomach, intestine and liver.

 Cannabis can be inhaled through a pipe or a bong.
 While it's less harmful than smoking, it is easier to inhale greater quantities of smoke.
 Users should be careful not to breathe too deeply in order to regulate their high.
 Bongs with ice catchers can reduce the irritation of the throat as the ice cools down the smoke.

-Smoking cannabis is the most common way to get high, even though it’s the unhealthiest.
+Smoking cannabis is the most common way to consuming cannabis, even though it’s the unhealthiest.
 This method increases the probability of developing lung cancer because burning cannabis (with or without tobacco) creates toxins associated with cancer.
 In Europe, cannabis is often mixed with a much deadlier companion: tobacco.
 Adding tobacco to your cannabis increases the chances of throat irritation, and also increases the risks of cancer and dependence.
-Read more below.

 Click the brain for neuro-info!